 Manager, HR Ambassador

 Responsible for onboarding and VIP service for Physican and Key Leadership positions in multi-state area related to new hire processing, onboarding and employment related concierge service.
-Initiate and track credentialing and hospital privileging for providers.
-Manage team of HR Ambassadors and ensure customer satisfaction with kpi and other dashboard metrics.
+Initiate and track credentialing and hospital privileging progress for providers.
+Manage a team of HR Ambassadors and ensure customer satisfaction with KPIs and other dashboard metrics.

 May 2016 – Oct 2017

 Relocated to South Florida as my spouse obtained new career position.
-I finished employment with IU Health Physicians at the end of June, 2016.
+I finished employment with IU Health Physicians June, 2016.
 From July 2016 – Oct 2017; I went overseas to care for a terminally ill parent.
 I returned to South Florida and began my career search.

 IU HEALTH PHYSICIANS, Indianapolis, IN August 2006 – June 2016